AOrlov/kabanus/README.md

 # Telegram Speech-to-Text Bot

-This bot listens for Russian voice messages in a Telegram group and replies with a text transcription using OpenAI Whisper.
+This bot listens for Russian voice messages in a Telegram group and replies with a text transcription using OpenAI Whisper or Google Gemini Flash 2.0 (cheapest Gemini model).
 It is designed for easy deployment in a Docker container and notifies an admin in case of critical errors.

 ## Features
 - Listens for voice messages in a Telegram group
-- Transcribes Russian speech to text using Whisper (small model)
+- Transcribes Russian speech to text using Whisper (small model) or Gemini Flash 2.0
+- Modular: easily switch between Whisper and Gemini for speech-to-text
 - Replies with the transcription or an error message
+- Supports Gemini for text generation via `/gemini` command
 - Notifies admin on critical errors
 - Logs to stdout and temporary files